Young voters helped elect Biden in 2020. His campaign is courting them again in 2024

 The Biden campaign has highlighted other issues young voters care about, notably honing in on the importance of protecting abortion access.
 They're also pointing to the administration's unprecedented spending to address climate change and moves on student loan forgiveness – but the message is not always reaching its intended audience.

-"Young people have fought for so many things and so much has gotten done," Levinson said.
+"Young people have fought for so many things and so much has gotten done," Levenson said.
 "People don't necessarily know what it is that's gotten done."

-The Students for Biden-Harris launch comes the same day as Biden is expected to receive a series of endorsements from over a dozen organizations that work with young voters, including Voters of Tomorrow, NextGen PAC and Planned Parenthood Action Fund.
+The Students for Biden-Harris launch comes the same day Biden received a series of endorsements from over a dozen organizations that work with young voters, including Voters of Tomorrow, NextGen PAC and Planned Parenthood Action Fund.

 Today, with @AMarch4OurLives @sunrisemvmt, @GenZ4Change, and @UNITEDWEDREAM, we're urging @POTUS to prioritize a youth-focused agenda: climate action, democracy protection, gun violence prevention, and immigration reform.— March For Our Lives ☮️🟧 (@AMarch4OurLives) March 6, 2024